 meats, home fries and toast.
 Try the maple baby back ribs, maple baked beans with ham or the maple frappe — all incredibly yummy!
 Parker’s goes beyond just being a restaurant, however, as you can walk the charming covered bridge to the Corn Crib Gift Shop with two floors of country store-type gifts.
 Home furnishings, candles, toys, books, Native American art clothing and jewelry and, of course, maple products, are a few of the items you’ll find here.
 Parker’s is open for breakfast and lunch.

 While Parker’s Maple Barn and the Hollis area, in general, provide a wonderful fall escape, check out Pickity Place (248 Nutting Hill Rd., Tel.
 603-878-1151) if you truly want to leave the planet.
-This peaceful red cottage from 1786 provides some wonderful moments of rural isolation with themed gardens to stroll like the “butterfly, silver, oregano, bird, healing, and moonlight.”
-Beautifully situated in the southern New Hampshire hills, Pickity Place also sells seasonings and dip mixes, as well as offering five-course gourmet luncheons specializing in locally sourced foods, herbs and edible flowers.
-No, this is not a budget-type meal, but definitely one to consider if wanting to splurge a little!
+This peaceful red cottage from 1786 — best known today as Little Red Riding Hood’s Grandmother’s House — provides some wonderful moments of rural isolation.
+Beautifully situated in the southern New Hampshire hills, Pickity Place offers a fabulous five-course lunch, quaint and rustic gift shop, colorful theme gardens and the Little Red Riding Hood Museum.

 The Hollis area will always be there as a dear friend when we choose to visit, and fall is when the relationship really develops in shining colors.